aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 **OPENAI_API_KEY:** Modify if needed to update your OpenAI Api Key.

-**EMBEDDINGS_SAGEMAKER_ENDPOINT:** Set during deployment based on stack parameter.
-Do not modify in Settings, but rather update your QnABot CloudFormation stack to set a new value for `EmbeddingsSageMakerEndpoint` and `EmbeddingsDimensions` to ensure that permissions, index dimension settings are updated, and that stored embeddings are recomputed with the new model.
+**EMBEDDINGS_SAGEMAKER_ENDPOINT:** Set during deployment to the EndpointName of the provisioned SageMaker Embeddings Endpoint.
+Do not modify this setting.

 **EMBEDDINGS_LAMBDA_ARN:** Set during deployment based on stack parameter.
-Do not modify in Settings, but rather update your QnABot  CloudFormation stack to set a new value for `EmbeddingsLambdaArn` and `EmbeddingsDimensions` to ensure that permissions, index dimension settings are updated, and that stored embeddings are recomputed with the new Lambda.
+Do not modify in Settings, but rather update your QnABot  CloudFormation stack to set a new value for `EmbeddingsLambdaArn` and `EmbeddingsLambdaDimensions` to ensure that permissions, index dimension settings are updated, and that stored embeddings are recomputed with the new Lambda.